KilledByAPixel/LittleJS/FAQ.md

 Sounds can either be generated on startup using ZzFX or loaded from a wave or mp3 file.
-[ZzFX sounds can be created using the sound designer app.](https://killedbyapixel.github.io/ZzFX/) Once loaded sounds can be played by calling Sound.play with some paratermers to control how it is played.
+[ZzFX sounds can be created using the sound designer app.](https://killedbyapixel.github.io/ZzFX/) Once loaded sounds can be played by calling Sound.play with some parameters to control how it is played.

 ```javascript
 const sound_click = new Sound([1,.5]); // create a ZzFX sound